 My personal preference for research would be on treatments.
 I have my eye on immunotherapy - there was a well-publicised case in the States recently where a patient with my type of secondary cancer was given targeted immunotherapy and has been in ‘complete and durable remission’ for 2 years - that is where the future of cancer therapy seems to be heading.
 For those of us with secondary, all research other than that on treatments would be almost irrelevant.

 The Science Strategy Committee was established to provide expert scientific advice directly to the Board of Trustees.
 Members include leading, international scientists and the SSC meets three times per annum.
-Find out more about Breast Cancer Now's Advisory committees.
+You can find out more about our advisory committees by clicking below.